tenstorrent/tt-budabackend/verif/pipegen_tests/README.md

 You can pass the `--num-cores X` argument to specify the number of cores used (by default it will use all CPU cores available).

 ## Updating baseline zip

+Use `regenerate_blackbox_tests.sh` to easily regenerate all baselines.
+A more detailed and manual steps are following:

 To create new baseline binary, you can run the following command:
 ```